42core-team/monorepo/wiki/reference/getters/function core_get_obj_from_id(...).md

 ## Parameters

+- `unsigned long id`: The id of the object the function should get

+## Return

-- `return`: The object or NULL if no such object exists.
+- `t_obj *`: The selected object with a matching id or NULL if the selection didn't match anything.

 ## Examples